This post is also available in: Ελληνικά (Greek)

-If you love the Christmas markets that Europe is so famous for, then you’ll love Strasbourg at Christmas.
+If you love the Christmas markets that Europe is so famous for, then you’ll love Strasbourg, France at Christmas.
 The medieval heart of the city goes all out to celebrate the holidays.
-It offers ten Christmas markets, a gigantic Christmas tree, and delicious traditional Christmas food and drinks sold at street stalls everywhere.
-Add to that a fairytale backdrop of “gingerbread” medieval houses and you get a true Christmas wonderland!
+Strasbourg offers no fewer than 10 Christmas markets, a huge natural Christmas tree, and delicious traditional Christmas food and drinks sold at street stalls everywhere.
+Add to that a fairytale backdrop of half-timbered houses and you get a real Christmas wonderland!

-Even more so, the whole of the Alsace area, with its picturesque villages and the enchanting countryside is at its most magical at Christmas.
-Alsace is on the border between France and Germany.
+Even more so, the whole of the Alsace area, with its picturesque villages and beautiful countryside is at its most magical at Christmas.
+Alsace is near the border between France and Germany.
 As such, it has changed hands (and nationality) several times throughout the centuries.

 Consequently, even though it is nowadays a French city, the German influence is still strong.
 You can see it in the local dialect, the street names, and especially the food (sausages and sauerkraut, anyone?)